btigi/ffdgml/readme.md

 3
 ```

+Lines starting with a # character act as comments and are ignored.

 The format exists in order to be perhaps the fastest way to transcribe the paragraph relationships into text.